webbrandon/simple-secure-auth/lessons/section-two.md

         // User navigation here
 ```

 When developing a footer it is good to position it at the bottom of a window.
 A common mistake is seen on pages with little content in a large view area.
-When this happens users see a large blank, non styles section that just seems like a half (I prefer a little more crude word to be used here, a#$) done job.
+When this happens users see a large blank, non-styles section that just seems like a half (I prefer a little more crude word to be used here, a#$) done job.
 Bootstrap doesn't have a footer component but it does provide the Affix JavaScript library and some very nice sample code with good footer navigation practices.
 We will go ahead and use the sample code they provided.

 This code requires some custom CSS to be inserted in the `styles.css` file.